 7. Prescription drugs

-Generic prescription drugs must also meet strict federal guidelines to go on the market.
+Generic prescription drugs also must meet strict federal guidelines.
 The U.S. Food and Drug Administration says, “They are copies of brand-name drugs and are the same as those brand-name drugs in dosage form, safety, strength, route of administration, quality, performance characteristics and intended use.”

-And what a difference the price makes.
-You can save up to 95 percent by buying the generic version, CR says.
+And what a difference in the price!
+You can save up to 95 percent by buying the generic version, according to Consumer Reports.

 8. Beauty and other personal-care products

-The store brands can work just as well, and may even have the same ingredients as the brand you’re loyal to.
+Store brands can work just as well, and may even have the same ingredients as the brand to which you are loyal.
 Experiment, and check for reviews and recommendations online.
-For instance, POPSUGAR recommended its favorite generic beauty products a few years ago.